teeekay/CarND-MPC-Project/AnthonyKnightTerm2Assignment5.md

 ### Increasing costs in future

 I ran a couple of tests to see if increasing the cost of actions further in the future would result in earlier responses that would enable better performance on the track.
-I multiplied the cost of state and actuator errors by ```(t + tunable_constant)```, where the tunable constant was an integer between 2 and N/2.
+I multiplied the cost of state and actuator errors by ```(t + tunable_constant)```, where the tunable constant was an integer between 2 and N/2, and t was the iteration number.
 The initial tests did not produce observably better results, so I abandoned this approach.

 ### Curve Direction and Sharpness